 While all administrative tasks regarding recruitment of employees are managed by the PEO, the client company only focuses on their work performance.
 The PEO sees to it that all labor market and legislative issues regarding the dispatched employees are properly handled.

 The main reasons why companies use Professional Employer Organisations revolve around the need to beat regulatory, as well as cost obstacles when recruiting workers in a remote location.
 Every country (and, in the case of China, some provinces or autonomous regions) have their own unique employment, work permit and payroll conditions for non-resident business entities interested in doing business there.
 The challenge of complying with those requirements can be a major hurdle when it comes to smooth expansion of businesses across the international and interregional borders.

 If an international company has a special commitment to a given country, province or region, the Do It Yourself (DIY) approach of incorporating, registering and operating a local payroll might be worth it.
 However, for some companies which are just trying to make an entry into a new market or smaller businesses which have limited HR resources, a PEO can be the most viable option.

 The most basic definition of a PEO is a third party local entity, acting as a go-between in an already existing employer-employee relationship.
-The PEO is tasked with executing all the legal and regulatory prerequisites of employment, payroll, and immigration, but never gets involved in the day to day running of the client company activities.
+The PEO is tasked with executing all the legal and regulatory prerequisites of employment, payroll in China, and immigration, but never gets involved in the day to day running of the client company activities.